 - A Google Code-in sticker & tee and 500 dollars (more details about the prizes here).

 I would like to thank Google for organizing this competition, open source organizations for participating and the mentors who spent a lot of their time and energy in guiding the students.
-I’d also like to congratulate my fellow grand prize winners (see you soon in CA ) and all the other students for being a part of the competition.
-Also, two of my classmates participated this year – they did translation and documentation tasks (one did 15, and the other 12).
+I’d also like to congratulate my fellow grand prize winners (see you soon in CA) and all the other students for being a part of the competition.
+Two of my classmates also participated this year – they did translation and documentation tasks (one did 15, and the other 12).